AlanRostem/TurboTrooper/ideas.md

     - Weapon ammo
     - Shortcut portal
         - when the bomb switch is active, the player can take this portal to win the level faster than the normal exit
-- Usage for scrap
+## Usage ideas for scrap

 - Buying items in shops (not sure where shops should be)
+    - Replenish Life
+    - Replenish Ammo
+    - Increase starting life

+## Level types

+- The idea is to tie the level's theme to the type of level so that I don't need to make too many songs
+- Four level types per biome is enough
+- Current types
+    - Boss
+    - Bomb-escape
+- Ideas for more
+    - Collectibles that unlock a door
+        - the player must explore the level and collect the max number of "keys"
+        - this unlocks a door and completes the level
+    - hmm... need one more...